 There are multiple policies dealing with privacy.
-They are located on the Intranet.
-The BCBSAZ Identity Verification and PHI Disclosure Grid is a great tool to determine the information we can disclose and to whom.
+They are located on the AZ Blue intranet.
+The AZ Blue Identity Verification and PHI Disclosure Grid is a great tool to determine the information we can disclose and to whom.

 Privacy Audits